 Baby Whisperer Workshop

-This 90-minute workshop is packed with magic.
-Learn to understand your baby’s behavior and strategies to soothe your little one.
+This two-hour workshop is packed with magic.
+Learn to understand your baby’s unique language, pick up on the nuances of behavior, and adopt strategies to soothe your little one.
 Perfect for partners wanting pointers just for them!
+Baby Whisperer is a complement to, rather than a replacement for, Baby Care Basics.

 Fee: $40 per couple